 to recede, making more inclusive cities and fostering a sense of belonging.

 After all, buildings and their interiors are environments, too.

-Designing for second nature sees architecture and nature as extensions of each other,
+second nature sees architecture and nature as extensions of each other,

 reimagining the threshold

 where the inside ends and the outside begins.
 Architecture as a cultural